Maxwell–Boltzmann statistics: Derivation from microcanonical ensemble

 This is the form for W first derived by Boltzmann.
-Boltzmann's fundamental equation $S=k_\text{B}\,\ln W$ relates the thermodynamic entropy S to the number of microstates W, where k is the Boltzmann constant.
+Boltzmann's fundamental equation $S=k_\text{B}\,\ln W$ relates the thermodynamic entropy S to the number of microstates W, where kB is the Boltzmann constant.
 It was pointed out by Gibbs however, that the above expression for W does not yield an extensive entropy, and is therefore faulty.
 This problem is known as the Gibbs paradox.
 The problem is that the particles considered by the above equation are not indistinguishable.
-In other words, for two particles (A and B) in two energy sublevels the population represented by [A,B] is considered distinct from the population [B,A] while for indistinguishable particles, they are not.
+In other words, for two particles (A and B) in two energy sublevels the population represented by [A, B] is considered distinct from the population [B, A] while for indistinguishable particles, they are not.
 If we carry out the argument for indistinguishable particles, we are led to the Bose–Einstein expression for W:

 The Maxwell–Boltzmann distribution follows from this Bose–Einstein distribution for temperatures well above absolute zero, implying that $g_i\gg 1$.
 The Maxwell–Boltzmann distribution also requires low density, implying that $g_i\gg N_i$.
 Under these conditions, we may use Stirling's approximation for the factorial: